Messi, Ronaldo & the winners and losers from the Champions League last-16 draw | Goal.com

 Though that season did not end in European glory for the Red Devils, Ronaldo has won the competition on five occasions, and was brought to Turin to end the Bianconeri's 25-year wait to get their hands on the trophy.

-He could have done little more in his first two seasons with Juve, but is the only player to score for them in six knockout games since 2019 and will hope for more help from his team-mates going forward this time around.
+He could hardly have done more in his first two seasons with Juve - the only player to score for them in six knockout games since 2019 - and will hope for more help from his team-mates going forward this time around.

-Ronaldo has started the current season in brilliant form, scoring 17 goals in as many appearances including a double against Barcelona at Camp Nou on Tuesday, and should be able to add to his account against Porto despite the underdogs having kept clean sheets in each of their last five European outings.
+Ronaldo has started the current season in brilliant form, scoring 17 goals in as many appearances including a double against Barcelona at Camp Nou on Tuesday.
+He should be able to add to his account against Porto despite the underdogs having kept clean sheets in each of their last five European outings.

 Losers: Chelsea